André Luis (footballer, born 1994)

-André Luis Silva de Aguiar (born 9 March 1994), known as just André Luis, is a Brazilian professional footballer who plays as a forward for the Portuguese club Moreirense.
+André Luis Silva de Aguiar (born 9 March 1994), known as just André Luis, is a Brazilian professional footballer who plays as a forward for Chinese Super League club Shanghai Shenhua.

 Professional career

 André Luis began his career in Brazil with Grêmio.
-André Luis made his professional debut with Grêmio in a 2-1 Campeonato Gaúcho loss to Canoas on 25 January 2013.
+André Luis made his professional debut with Grêmio in a 2–1 Campeonato Gaúcho loss to Canoas on 25 January 2013.
 He then moved to Botafogo where he had various loans in Brazil, before signing with Figueirense in January 2018.

 He moved to Portugal with Chaves on 31 August 2018.
 After a couple seasons with Chaves, he signed with Moreirense on 16 October 2020.

+On 28 January 2024, Luis joined Chinese Super League club Shanghai Shenhua.

 Personal life

-In April 2019, Luis had a bout of bacterial meningitis, and had to spend three days in an induced coma, followed by 2 more in intensive care.
-Afterwards he had 5 days of observation with a neurology department.
+In April 2019, Luis had a bout of bacterial meningitis, and had to spend three days in an induced coma, followed by two more in intensive care.
+Afterwards, he had five days of observation with a neurology department.
 He ended up missing the rest of the 2019–20 season due to the infection.